Nine men's morris

-Nine men's morris is a strategy board game for two players, dating back to at least the Roman Empire.
+Nine men's morris is a strategy board game for two players.
+It is an ancient game, dating back to at least the Roman Empire.
 The game is also known as nine-man morris, mill, mills, the mill game, merels, merrills, merelles, marelles, morelles, and ninepenny marl in English.
 In North America, the game has also been called cowboy checkers, and its board is sometimes printed on the back of checkerboards.
-Nine men's morris is a solved game, that is, a game whose optimal strategy has been calculated.
+Nine men's morris is a solved game, that is, a game whose optimal strategy has already been calculated.
 It has been shown that with perfect play from both players, the game results in a draw.

-The Latin word merellus means 'gamepiece', which may have been corrupted in English to 'morris', while miles is Latin for soldier.
+The classical Latin term mareculus is a diminutive of 'man'; the Ecclesiastical Latin word merellus means 'gamepiece', which may have been corrupted in English to 'morris', whilst miles is Latin for soldier.

 Three main alternative variations of the game are three, six, and twelve men's morris.

 Rules

 The board consists of a grid with twenty-four intersections, or points.
 Each player has nine pieces, or men, usually coloured black and white.
 Players try to form 'mills'—three of their own men lined horizontally or vertically—allowing a player to remove an opponent's man from the game.
 A player wins by reducing the opponent to two men (whereupon they can no longer form mills and thus are unable to win) or by leaving them without a legal move.

 The game proceeds in three phases: